fleetdm/fleet/docs/infrastructure/faq.md

 ## Is Fleet available as a SaaS product?

-No. Currently, Fleet is only available as open-source software.
+No. Currently, Fleet is only available for self-hosting on premises or in the cloud.

 ## Has anyone stress tested Fleet?